Program: Waterwise Perth action plan 2019

 Perth city buildings and Elizabeth quay

-These actions were set out at different scales; from household to precinct, suburb and city scale, and also included actions for government to take as a driving leader for change.
+These actions were set out at different scales – from household to precinct, suburb and city scale, and also included actions for government to take as a driving leader for change.

-Eight State Government agencies collaborated to deliver 38 actions within the first Waterwise Perth Action Plan, all contributing towards making Boorloo (Perth) a leading waterwise city.
-The scorecard below shows some of the impressive cumulative water efficiencies we have collectively achieved up to September 2022, and how the action in the Action Plan contributed to urban greening, increasing the tree canopy and mitigating heat, as well as to community engagement and education.
+The scorecard below shows some of the impressive cumulative water efficiencies we collectively achieved up to September 2022, and how the actions contributed to urban greening, increasing the tree canopy and mitigating heat, as well as to community engagement and education.

 Waterwise Perth action plan 1 infographic

-Now implementation of the first waterwise plan is finalised, the second waterwise plan, Kep Katitjin – Gabi Kaadadjan Waterwise Perth Action Plan 2 will continue this journey of collaboration and coordination across a broader partnership of 11 State Government agencies, to deliver important waterwise outcomes.
+The second waterwise plan, Kep Katitjin – Gabi Kaadadjan Waterwise Perth action plan 2 continued this journey across a broader partnership of 11 State Government agencies, to deliver important waterwise outcomes.

-Delivering the first Waterwise Perth Action Plan
+Delivering the first Waterwise Perth action plan

 Transitioning to a leading Waterwise city means changing the way we manage water in our urban landscape between now and 2030.
 This change can only be delivered by the joint efforts of State and local government, Traditional Owners, the community and urban development industry.